lingyingy9447/sep11-freedom-project/entries/entry02.md

    player.move(0, SPEED)
 })
 ```
-* everything is the same as the explanation above except the sign of the speed.
+* Everything is the same as the explanation above except the sign of the speed.
 * Up = negative speed and down = positive speed.
 It was still confusing for me because normally going up is positive and down is negative.
 ```js
 onKeyPress("space", () => {